Charlies Chuck Roast | Smoked Beef Roast Recipe

 • Sirloin:

-Also known as ‘top sirloin’.
-This is a great roasting cut, however, it does have less fat than others.
-This means you do need to bring your A game to smoke it.
-This a good alternative for chuck roast as it is widely availble and similar price.
+Also known as ‘top sirloin,’ this is an excellent roasting cut.
+However, it has less fat than others, which means you do need to bring your A-game to smoke it.
+It is a good alternative to chuck roast as it is widely available and similar in price.

 How To Tell When Your Smoked Beef Roast Is Done?

-Always keep in mind your meat will continue to cook once it has been taken off the heat source.
+Always remember that your meat will continue to cook once it has been removed from the heat source.
+A digital meat thermometer is the best way to monitor your internal temperature.

 Hungry Now?
 Jump straight to my smoked beef roast